7 Things to Consider When Adding an Elevator to Your Home

-Viewed as a luxury item for years, only recently has the home elevator become an option in today’s market, as more buyers and builders are incorporating them into their plans.
+Viewed as a luxury item for years, the home elevator became an option in today’s market, as more buyers and builders are incorporating them into their plans.

 Residential home elevators have been around since the late 1800s, but until recently, they have been a privilege of the rich and famous.
 Innovations in electric motors and hydraulic lifts brought home elevators into the range of many homeowners in the late 20th century, though it’s still commonly believed that they are too expensive or an unnecessary addition to ordinary people’s homes.